 I teach courses that are required or electives for the BS in Environmental & Resource Science and BS in Biology.
 I teach the following courses at Nevada State:

-I received my PhD in Geology from Michigan Technological University, my MS in Geosciences and BS in Geophysics from Western Michigan University, and my AS from Kalamazoo Valley Community College.
-I was the Postdoctoral Fellow in Environmental Science at Trinity College (Hartford, CT) and a NASA Earth and Space Science Fellow while earning my PhD.
+I received a Ph.D. in Geology from Michigan Technological University, an MS in Geosciences and BS in Geophysics from Western Michigan University, and an AS from Kalamazoo Valley Community College.
+I was the Postdoctoral Fellow in Environmental Science at Trinity College (Hartford, CT) and a NASA Earth and Space Science Fellow while earning my Ph.D.
 I have also worked as a Geological Mapping Technician for two summers at Pictured Rocks National Lakeshore in the Upper Peninsula of Michigan where I assisted with the creation of ten surficial geology quadrangle maps by acquiring near-surface geophysical data and auger samples.

-In my spare time I enjoy getting outside to run or go for a hike.
-I am still working on completing a full marathon.
+In my spare time I enjoy getting outside to run or hike.
+I completed my first marathon in January 2022 (Lake Mead Marathon); it was a blast and I plan to do it every year (join me?).
 I like to travel and visit new places, particularly if I can see some amazing geology.
 When indoors, I enjoy puzzling and playing all sorts of games: tabletop games, video games, and party games.
-I spend most of my free time with my wife Sarah and our two cats Joey and Phoebe.
-I am so happy to be out west and at Nevada State College.
+I spend most of my free time with my wife Dr. Sarah VanderMeer and our two cats Joey and Phoebe.
+We are so happy to be out west and at Nevada State.